But that's not why: Inference adjustment by interactive prototype revision: Prototype-based Learning

 \section{Prototype-based Learning}

 Prototype-based deep learning builds on the insight that similar features form compact clusters in latent space.
-Hence, certain sub-volumes represent specific classes.
-The surface between areas that are assigned to different labels represents the decision boundary: Prototypes are understood as concepts that are more central for a class as compared to instances which reside close to the decision boundary \parencite{bau2020understanding}.\\ Typically, prototypes are modeled as vectors in embedding space.
-Latent features can be represented by a single vector or a latent grid \parencite{yang_robust_2018,chen_this_2019}. \Figref{network} shows the structure of the model used here.
-If a latent grid is used, prototypical patches can be detected spatially.
-Prototypes cluster feature space analogously to centroids in K-means.
-They can also be pushed to the closest feature vectors such that the latent encoding of an image patch coincides with the prototype-vector \parencite{chen_this_2019}.
-Hence, they can be conceptually equated with image patches of the training set.
-Training can be end-to-end using a suitable loss function \parencite{chen_this_2019,li_deep_2018,yang_robust_2018}.
-Alternatively, iterative training algorithms or alternating schemes have been developed \parencite{chong_towards_2021,dong_few-shot_2018}.\\ Recent work addressed hierarchical prototypes that follow predefined taxonomies and shows that prototype based decision trees can be constructed \parencite{hase_interpretable_2019}\parencite{nauta_neural_2021}.
-Besides classification, prototype-based deep learning is used for segmentation or tracking of objects in videos.
-Special prototypes can be retrieved from previous frames and used as sparse memory-encodings for spatial attention \parencite{ke_prototypical_2021}.
+Prototypes are understood as concepts that are central for a class \parencite{bau2020understanding}.\\ In prototype based deep learning latent features are either represented by a single vector or a latent grid \parencite{yang_robust_2018,chen_this_2019}.
+In prototypical part networks a prototype refers to (1) the prototype-vector and (2) the image patch of the image with the closest grid vectors in embedding space. \Figref{network} shows the structure of the model of type ProtoPNet that was used here.
+Prototypes cluster feature space analogously to centroids in $k$-means.
+Prototype convolution computes the Euclidean distance between prototypes and feature-vectors.
+An evidence score is computed for each latent grid position (7x7) and prototype (N=2000) as a function of the inverted distance.
+In prototype networks with Gaussian Prototype Layer the eucledean distance is weighted by the covariance matrix instead \cite{gerstenberger2023differentiable}.
+The maximum taken over each heatmap constitutes the input to the classification head.
+Prototypes are pushed to the closest feature vectors such that the latent encoding of an image patch coincides with the prototype-vector and corresponds to image patches from the training set \parencite{chen_this_2019}.
+Hence, they can be conceptually equated with image patches from the training set. \\ There is a growing body of work on prototype based deep learning.
+Typically, prototype based learning is used to classify images and explain what the relevant features are.
+Differences exist regarding the question whether or not negative reasoning is allowed or the way prototypes are fitted.
+Training can be end-to-end \parencite{chen_this_2019,li_deep_2018,yang_robust_2018} or iterative \parencite{chong_towards_2021,dong_few-shot_2018}.
+Recent work also includes models that use configurations of prototypical parts for deformable prototypes \cite{donnelly2022deformable} or hierarchical prototypes that follow predefined taxonomies and show how prototype based decision trees can be constructed \parencite{hase_interpretable_2019}\parencite{nauta_neural_2021}.
+Besides classification, prototype-based deep learning is used for explainable segmentation \cite{gerstenberger2023differentiable} or tracking of objects in videos, where prototypes are retrieved from previous frames and used as sparse memory-encodings for spatial attention \parencite{ke_prototypical_2021}.
 Some approaches address data scarcity and have particularly been developed for few-shot problems making predictions for a new class with few labels ($n<20$).
-They can be used for classification or semantic segmentation \parencite{snell_prototypical_2017,dong_few-shot_2018}. \\ The benefits of deep prototype learning are the high accuracy and robustness \parencite{yang_robust_2018}, its potentials for outlier detection \parencite{yang_robust_2018}, the ability to yield good predictions in few shot problems \parencite{snell_prototypical_2017,dong_few-shot_2018} and an increased interpretability that allows for intuitive interaction with the represented concepts \parencite{chen_this_2019,hase_interpretable_2019}.
+Prototypes can be used for classification or semantic segmentation \parencite{snell_prototypical_2017,dong_few-shot_2018}.
+The benefits of deep prototype learning are the high accuracy and robustness its potentials for outlier detection \parencite{yang_robust_2018}, the ability to yield good predictions in few shot problems \parencite{snell_prototypical_2017,dong_few-shot_2018} and an increased interpretability that allows for intuitive interaction with the represented concepts \parencite{chen_this_2019,hase_interpretable_2019}.